schollz/zxcvbn/docs/builder/content/blurbs/tli.md

 <h2 class="h2under">Example 1 (quarter notes)</h2>
 <p class="shiny">c4 d4 e4 g4</p>

+You can type this out into the norns and then press *ctrl*+*s* to parse it/save it.
+Then to play it just do *ctrl*+*p*.
 In this example there are four notes so each is given 1/4 of the time allotted to the line.
 If the line is given one measure, then each note will be a quarter note.

 <h2 class="h2under">Example 2 (triplets)</h2>